azriel91/peace/doc/src/side_projects/disposition.md

 # We want to make it easy to define interactions between chains of things.
 thing_interactions: *thing_dependencies # cheat and use yaml reference

+# Processes are groupings of interactions between things sequenced over time.
+#
+# We want to make it easy to see which things are involved (in each step of) a process.
+By
+# highlighting the things / edges when a user focuses on a step in a process, it brings clarity to
+# the user.
 processes:
   proc_app_dev:
     name: "App Development"